jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 To be able to link a physical Smartphone we must use a USB to attack it to the computer.
 In addition we must ensure the phone is set to **Debug Mode** found under the **Developers settings**.

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Developers%20Mode.JPG)

+ Once you have enabled **Developers Mode**, unlock and plug your smartphone into you computer.
+You should get a message that will ask if the computer can have access to your phone files; Confirm and give the computer privilege.
+More informatino about **Developers Mode** can be found at the provided [Link](https://developer.android.com/studio/debug/dev-options).

 ## Flutter: My First Application